Advances in Whole Plant Cannabis Extraction

 What are whole plant extracts?

-Depending on , whole plant extraction is sometimes able to preserve the terpenes and flavonoids produced by the cannabis plant, which can give the extract more of a cannabis-like flavor.
+Depending on the extraction method used, whole plant extraction is sometimes able to preserve the terpenes and flavonoids produced by the cannabis plant, which can give the extract more of a cannabis-like flavor.
 This can be appealing to recreational consumers who want to feel more closely connected to the cannabis culture despite not wishing to actually smoke the drug.

-But more importantly than enhancing the flavor, producers of full-spectrum cannabis extracts will talk of the “” caused by the presence of pharmacologically active minor cannabinoids and terpenes with CBD and/or THC.
+But more importantly than enhancing the flavor, producers of full-spectrum cannabis extracts will talk of the “entourage effect” caused by the presence of pharmacologically active minor cannabinoids and terpenes with CBD and/or THC.
 The entourage effect is the name given to the synergy observed in multiple studies where a combination of CBD and THC, or a combination of major and minor cannabinoids or terpenes, is able to cause a medicinal effect that is far greater than the sum of its parts.
-For example, show that past a certain dosage the effectiveness of pure CBD as a medical treatment reaches ; in contrast, when using CBD combined with other cannabinoids and terpenes, this reduction isn’t seen to the same extent.
+For example, some studies show that past a certain dosage the effectiveness of pure CBD as a medical treatment reaches a state of diminishing returns; in contrast, when using CBD combined with other cannabinoids and terpenes, this reduction isn’t seen to the same extent.
 At least in theory, then, this makes full-spectrum or whole plant cannabis extracts interesting from a medicinal use perspective.

 How are whole plant extracts made?